Table of Contents

 Common Mistakes Parents Make

-Chances are, you’ve already tried countless things to help your teenager:
+Chances are, you’ve already tried countless things to help your loved one:

-Here’s what you tried: You removed their devices, and took away the modem.
+Here’s what you tried: You removed their devices and turned the game off.

 Here’s why it didn’t work: Their online gamer friends are their real friends, and usually, their only friends.
 When you tell them to quit gaming, what they really hear is to stop having friends.